 5. The S-EES determines the targets via the Discover T-EAS procedure in clause 8.8.3.2.

-If T-EAS discovery fails, then S-EES triggers DNS query message using the endpoint information (e.g., FQDN) in the S-EAS profile.
+If T-EAS discovery fails, then S-EES triggers DNS query message using the CAS information (e.g., FQDN) in the S-EAS profile.

 Based on the determination of CAS, the S-EES informs the CAS with the S-EES endpoint information by selected EES declaration request as described in clause 8.8.3.10.
 For EELmanagedACR, the CAS subscribe to S-EES to receive ACT status notifications.